MaxKorbut/final_course_project/README.md

-You can see the wep-app following the link "link"
+You can see the wep-app following the link: "https://github.com/thejungwon/docker-webapp-django.git"

 Test cases description: